Swastika: Etymology and nomenclature

+In various European languages, it is known as the fylfot, gammadion, tetraskelion, or cross cramponnée (a term in Anglo-Norman heraldry); German: Hakenkreuz; French: croix gammée; Italian: croce uncinata; Latvian: ugunskrusts.
+In Mongolian it is called хас (khas) and mainly used in seals.
+In Chinese it is called 卍字, pronounced wànzì in Mandarin, manji in Cantonese, manji in Japanese, manja (만자) in Korean and vạn tự or chữ vạn in Vietnamese.
+In Balti/Tibetan language it is called yung drung.

 Appearance

 All swastikas are bent crosses based on a chiral symmetry, but they appear with different geometric details: as compact crosses with short legs, as crosses with large arms and as motifs in a pattern of unbroken lines.
 Chirality describes an absence of reflective symmetry, with the existence of two versions that are mirror images of each other.
 The mirror-image forms are typically described as left-facing or left-hand (卍) and right-facing or right-hand (卐).

 The compact swastika can be seen as a chiral irregular icosagon (20-sided polygon) with fourfold (90°) rotational symmetry.
 Such a swastika proportioned on a 5 × 5 square grid and with the broken portions of its legs shortened by one unit can tile the plane by translation alone.
-The Nazi swastika used a 5 × 5 diagonal grid, but with the legs unshortened.
+The main Nazi flag swastika used a 5 × 5 diagonal grid, but with the legs unshortened.

 Written characters

 The swastika was adopted as a standard character in Chinese, "卍" (wàn) and as such entered various other East Asian languages, including Chinese script.
-In Japanese the symbol is called "卍" (manji) or "卍字" (manji).
+In Japanese, the symbol is called "卍" (manji) or "卍字" (manji).